ashupp/GeneralPurposeTelemetryProvider/README.md

   - [latest GeneralPurposeTelemetry.zip](https://github.com/ashupp/GeneralPurposeTelemetryProvider/releases/latest/download/GeneralPurposeTelemetry.zip)
 - Download zip archive, put it into your SimFeedbackFolder root and Extract there.
 - As the directorys should match, each file should be put automatically in the right place.
-- Added sfx100-jg-input.py as Plugin in Joystick Gremlin and configure Axis according to your needs and enable Profile
+- Add sfx100-jg-input.py as Plugin in Joystick Gremlin, configure Axis according to your needs and enable Profile

 **If the previous method is not working, manual instructions here:**
 - Open zip archive